trisys3/koa-resource-react/README.md

 > to fix it or guide you on how to fix it.

 Middleware for koa especially suited for IoT setups, or extremely complicated APIs, but flexible enough to be useful in any server or anywhere you use JavaScript.

+As much as possible, the client and server functionality are exactly the same.
+"Client" here usually means a browser or `electron` application, and "server" means a node server.
+The heuristics aren't foolproof, and we may look into adding support for forcing one or the other, though sone functionality may still not be possible for either or both cases depending on the environment.

 ### Install: